MidhunSureshR/NoClass/README.md

 # NoClass

-A bot written in node-js to notify the initiation of roll-call.
+A bot written in node-js to send discord & pushbullet notifications when it's time for attendance.